Proven-Paradox/shaper-system/Handbook.md

 #### Packmule
 Increase your Endure modifier by 1.
 In addition, you can carry heavy loads easily.
 You have Boon 4 when called to make an Athletics or Endure check for picking up heavy things or carrying large loads.

+#### Pretty Penny
+Prerequisites: [Chump Change](#chump-change), at least +10 in at least one of the listed skills.
+Increase any two of the following by one: Construct, Craft, Deception, Diplomacy, Intimidation, Medicine, Performance, Sabotage, Stealth, Streetwise, or Tech.
+In addition, you can generally ignore medium cost purchases with no difficulty, and an occasional significant purchase as well.
+On anything below an approximate equivalent to US$200, the cost can be completely ignored.
+In addition, you receive the approximate equivalent to $1000 in extra expendable money per month of inactivity.
+This can represent plying a trade at signficant levels of skill, working with a skill at high demand or wit extreme competence, running a particularly lucrative con, or some similar activities during downtime.

 #### Rhetorical Trap
 Increase your Empathy modifier by 1.